fsau/spintach-atmega/README.md

 ## TODOs

 1. Schematics (µC pinout is specified on source code)
-2. Closed loop PWM/RPM control (will probably require a µC with larger memory, like 4313 or an ATmega)
+2. Closed loop PWM/RPM control (will probably require a µC with larger memory, like a 4313A or ATmega)